 Paper Mills and Asbestos

-Thousands upon thousands of people who were once employed at paper mills were surrounded by asbestos each day that they went to work.
+Thousands of workers employed at paper mills were once surrounded by asbestos each day that they went to work.
 This not only includes workers who prepared the products but also:

 - Tractor operators who delivered forest logs to the paper mills